micmejia/bible-dump/AMPC/Revelation/Rev 19.md

-Then the twenty-four elders [of [^a]the heavenly Sanhedrin] and the four living creatures fell prostrate and worshiped [paying divine honors to] God, Who sits on the throne, saying, Amen!
+Then the twenty-four elders [of the heavenly Sanhedrin] and the four living creatures fell prostrate and worshiped [paying divine honors to] God, Who sits on the throne, saying, Amen!
 Hallelujah (praise the Lord)!